Aging & Health A to Z

 If the infection cannot be controlled, you will probably need surgery, either in the hospital or at a clinic, and intravenous (IV) antibiotics for at least a few days.
-After the surgery, you will need a professional to change your wound dressings every day for a while and you will be followed-up regularly after returning home.
+After the surgery, you will need a professional to change your wound dressings regularly for a while and you will be followed up with regularly after returning home.
 Do not miss follow-up appointments, because infections can come back if not completely cured.

 Arthritis Foot Problems

-If the pain is severe and prevents you from walking securely and comfortably, your healthcare professional or podiatrist may suggest surgery.
+If the pain is severe and prevents you from walking securely and comfortably, your healthcare provider or podiatrist may suggest surgery.
 This will depend on your individual condition.

-Plantar fasciitis/heel spurs: Exercise to stretch the plantar tendons, painkillers such as aspirin or ibuprofen, applications of cold compresses, taping the foot, or inserts (such as orthotics) to cushion the soles of your feet will probably help relieve the problem, although it may take several months or more.
+Plantar fasciitis/heel spurs: Exercise to stretch the plantar tendons, painkillers such as aspirin or ibuprofen, cold compresses, taping the foot, or shoe inserts (such as orthotics) to cushion the soles of your feet will probably help relieve the problem, although it may take several months or more.
 Moderate, gentle walking, swimming, or bicycling is beneficial, but do not overdo it.
-You may derive some relief from slightly elevated heels if your symptoms are mild.
+You may have some relief from slightly elevated heels if your symptoms are mild.